l0drex/travel/README.md

 The map style can be adjusted in `src/components/track/MapView.vue`.
 There are some predefined styles, but of course you can add your own.
 Be aware that you need to have a (free) account for some of them once deployed.

+The interactivity of the globe can be disabled by setting the `interactive` const in `src/components/earth/EarthContent.vue`.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: